DoDAO-io/dodao-rust-course/generated/summaries/data_types.md

   * It can be used to view into a String, just like `&[T]` is a view into `Vec<T>`.

  **Package Manager**
+- A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer in a consistent manner.
 - Cargo is the Rust package manager.